What is a good mortgage rate in today’s market?

 Typically, 15-year fixed-rate mortgages offer lower interest rates than 30-year mortgages.
 Adjustable-rate mortgages are also typically a better deal than 30-year rates, at least in the short term.

 Federal Housing Administration (FHA) and Veteran Affairs (VA) loans offer more attractive rates.
-The average rate of a 30-year fixed-rate FHA loan was 6.07 % on January 3, 2023, Bankrate data found.
-The average 30-year fixed-rate VA loan measured 6.18% that day.
+The average rate of a 30-year fixed-rate FHA loan was 6.41% on December 28, 2023, according to the Federal Reserve Bank of St. Louis.
+The average 30-year fixed-rate VA loan measured 6.12% that day.

 USDA loans — government-sponsored mortgages provided by the U.S. Department of Agriculture — are for borrowers purchasing homes in rural areas.
 They offer interest rates as low as 4.25% for low- and very low-income borrowers, according to USDA.gov.